hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

     }
 }
 ```
-If no description matches the current system architecture, the method will fail with a runtime exception.
+The method will fail with a runtime exception if no description matches the current system architecture.

 ## Test Plan
-Since cryptographic code is often difficult to test due to its complexity and the lack of a test oracle, we should design our test cases based on the cryptographic properties that these implementations should satisfy.
+Since cryptographic code is often difficult to test due to its complexity and the lack of a test oracle,
+we should design our test cases based on the cryptographic properties that these implementations should satisfy.

 **Properties**: